amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 4. The `if` statement `originalString[i + j] !== targetString[j]` checks if the current letter in the `originalString` (at position `i+j`) is not the same as the current letter in the `targetString` (at position `j`).
 This is like comparing the words in the sentence to see if they match.

+- `i` represents the current position in the `originalString`.
+- `j` represents the current position in the `targetString`.

+So, `originalString[i + j]` is comparing the character at the current position `i + j` in the `originalString` with the character at the current position `j` in the `targetString`.
+This comparison is crucial for checking whether the characters in both strings match or not during the loop iterations.

 5. If the letters don't match, it means the word you're looking for isn't here, so you `break` out of the inner loop and move on to the next word in the sentence.

 6. But if all the letters match (you've gone through the whole `targetString` and found all the letters in order), the `else if` statement `j === targetString.length - 1` checks if you've reached the end of the `targetString`.
 If yes, it means you've found the word you were looking for in the sentence!